spooky-finn/researches/Orchestrating.md

 These criteria are notably tailored for execution models centered around microservices.
 However, to broaden the scope and applicability of Workflow paradigms, it's beneficial to move away from hardware and network-related guarantees.

+In essence, backend services are inherently stateless, relying instead on a persistent storage system.
+Meanwhile, Temporal provides a reliable code execution environment where state manipulations are deterministic and atomic.

-**The core concept** introduced by Workflows paradigm is the Inversion of Execution, emphasizing the presence of a coordination layer where execution and execution planning are abstracted.
+*The core concept* introduced by the Workflows paradigm is the Inversion of Execution, emphasizing the existence of a coordination layer where execution and execution planning are abstracted.
 This abstraction allows for a more generalized understanding of the utility of Workflow paradigms beyond specific hardware or network constraints.

 References: